CeciliaDinh/Retail-Sales-Analysis-/README.md

 ---

 ## 🔍 Business Context
+- This online retail store sells 3 product categories: Furniture, Office Supplies, Technology for 3 customer segment: Consumer (B2B customer), and B2B customer groups such as Corporate and Home Office.

-Despite having a decent revenue stream, the store suffers from low profit margins (currently ~12%).
+- B2C customer has been purchasing over a long period of time, but B2B is relatively new compared to B2C Despite having a decent revenue stream, the store suffers from low profit margins (currently ~12%).
 Initial analysis shows:

 - Discounts increase quantity purchased (positive Pearson correlation),